Does Renters Insurance Cover Dogs?

 Pet-proof your home

 Take steps to prevent your dog from getting into trouble.
 Be sure that your garbage is out of reach either behind a door or use babyproofing cabinet door catches.
 Because pets can be unpredictable, place hazardous plants and cleaning materials out of their reach.
-Remember that certain types of plants such as poinsettias can be toxic to pets, as well as certain foods such as certain types of chocolates.
+Remember that certain types of plants — like poinsettias — can be toxic to pets, as well as certain foods like dark chocolate.

 Most dogs require exercise and training every day in order to help them stay mentally and physically fit.
 If you can’t make it to the dog park, be sure to schedule at least three walks per day and make one a little more vigorous than the others.